-Watch model trains travel through NYC landmarks—like the Statue of Liberty, Brooklyn Bridge, Rockefeller Center, and others—as adorable miniatures made out of natural materials like birch bark, acorns, and cinnamon sticks.
+Watch model trains travel through NYC landmarks—like the Statue of Liberty, Empire State Building, and others—as adorable miniatures made out of natural materials like birch bark, acorns, and cinnamon sticks.

-Advanced tickets are required and it’s recommended that members and patrons purchase tickets as soon as possible because they do sell out.
-Tickets for the weekend of December 5th & 6th are already sold out!
+Advanced tickets are recommended to guarantee admission, and visitors should purchase tickets as soon as possible because they do sell out!
+Learn more here.

 Also published on Medium.